mlin/node-assert-type/Readme.md

 the type assertion fails on the return value, the resulting error is passed to the callback.

-There's also `_WrapFun` for functions that take the callback as the first argument rather than the last (useful for [streamline.js](https://github.com/Sage/streamlinejs) code).
+In addition to `WrapFun_` there's also `_WrapFun` for functions that take the callback as the first argument rather than the last (useful for [streamline.js](https://github.com/Sage/streamlinejs) code).

 Third and lastly, to write CPS functions not following the typical calling